 • Go Truffle Hunting with Giorgio

-During your stay with us at Borgo Argenina, walk 2 km to Monti and go to taste Paola & Giorgio’s delicious Tuscan specialties at La Taverna del Tartufaio.
+During your stay with us at Borgo Argenina, walk 2 km to Monti and go taste Paola & Giorgio’s delicious Tuscan specialties at La Taverna del Tartufaio.
 Paola & Giorgio are great cooks and gracious hosts.
-They are beloved by all my guests.
-I first met them when I moved to Borgo Argenina from Milano, and we became good friends at first sight.

 Giorgio is also an expert truffle hunter.
-During truffle season, he often goes with his son and his dogs, looking for truffle in his secret places in the Chianti woods.
+During truffle season, he often ventures out with his son and his dogs, looking for truffles in his secret places in the Chianti woods.
 It’s a wonderful experience to accompany them, but I can’t intervene, as I know Giorgio is very jealous of his secret spots.
-Ask him face-to-face, if you want to go, and if you’re lucky…he might take you with him!… he will take you with him!
-Another word of warning: he will pick you up at Borgo Argenina at h.5.00 in the morning!
+Ask him face-to-face if you want to go, and if you’re lucky…he might take you with him!
+Another word of warning: he will pick you up at Borgo Argenina at 5:00 in the morning!

 Giorgio is hunting truffles.
 We #love to eat at his restaurant in Monti.
 Book truffle hunting with him, but be prepared to wake up at h5.00 in the morning!Posted by Elena Borgo Argenina on Tuesday, September 13, 2016